Haven’t lodged a tax return in years?

 - HELP (HECS) Balance for the Relevant Year

 A registered tax agent can obtain pre-filling reports from as far back as the year 2009 financial year.
 You may also request data from 2001.
-If you haven’t lodged tax returns for a long time, you may find it hard to locate your deductions and receipts for the relevant year.
+If you haven’t lodged tax returns from a long time, you may find it hard to locate your deductions and receipts for the relevant year.

 However, some deductions can be claimed even without the receipts.
 In this regard, we can work out what you need to claim after assessing your investment situation and job position.